lopezdsr/sql-query/data_skipping.md

 Data skipping can significantly boost performance and reduce cost of SQL queries by skipping over irrelevant data objects, based on a summary metadata associated with each object.
 Data skipping indexes apply to structured data sets in {{site.data.keyword.cos_full}} and they store summary metadata for each object in the data set.
-The summary metadata is significantly smaller than the data itself and it can be indexed.
-SQL queries benefit from an index by skipping over all objects whose does not overlap with the summary metadata in the index.
+The summary metadata is significantly smaller than the data itself and can be indexed.
+SQL queries benefit from an index by skipping over all objects whose metadata does not overlap with the summary metadata in the index.

 ## Benefits